Open Source VoIP & ICT Solutions for Businesses Worldwide

 CPaaS: Communications Platform as a Service

-CPaaS – Communications Platform as a Service – gives developers programmable APIs to embed voice calls, SMS, video, fax, and messaging directly into their own applications without building or operating telecom infrastructure.
-It matters because communication is a core feature in virtually every business application, and CPaaS lets teams add it in days rather than months.
+CPaaS – Communications Platform as a Service – gives developers programmable APIs to embed voice calls, SMS, video, fax, and messaging directly into their own applications, without building or operating any telecom infrastructure themselves.
+The value proposition is simple: communication is a core feature in virtually every business application, and CPaaS means you can add it in days rather than months.
+The trade-off is that commercial CPaaS fees add up fast, especially at scale – and that’s where the architecture decision gets interesting.

 Frequently Asked Questions